agent-thor/Governance-Trading-Agent/README.md

 ### Required Data Format

-For your custom data provider to work with the bot, ensure:
+For your custom data provider to work with the agent, ensure:

 1. The `download_proposals` method returns a dictionary of DataFrames with columns:
    - `protocol`: The protocol name (e.g., "uniswap")